coccon/proffastpylot/docs/1-1_installation.md

 ## 5. Resulting folder structure

-If you follow exactly the installation guide your folder strucutre should look like the following:
+If you follow exactly the installation guide your folder structure should look like the following:
 ```
 proffastpylot
 ├── prf_venv